top of page

 Meaning arises precisely because something could have been otherwise.
 Meaning depends on risk.
 On the knowledge that alternatives existed.
 That something was at stake.
 When the interior pressures of a practice are concealed, the work may remain impressive, but it loses dimensionality.
 The audience encounters what happened, not what had to be wrestled into being.

 The real danger is allowing the work to exist only at the surface of itself.
-To produce without disclosing the interior conditions that animate the production.
+To produce without disclosing the conditions that animate the production.
 A refusal (often unconscious) to be present beyond transaction.

 We were working constantly, but it functioned as opacity.
 The audience encountered outcomes, never the thinking that made those outcomes necessary.